Corporate Governance

 Nomination Committee and Remuneration Committee

-The Nomination Committee deliberates and reports to the Board of Directors on matters pertaining to the basic policies related to the President of the Company, including election and dismissal, selection of candidates, and succession plans in addition to the nomination of candidates for Outside Directors and Outside Audit & Supervisory Board Members.
-(Six meetings were held in FY2023, all with 100% attendance.)
-The Remuneration Committee deliberates on matters pertaining to the basic policy on the remuneration of Directors, etc., of the Company and each operating company and reports to the Board of Directors.
-(Three meetings were held in FY2023, all with 100% attendance.)
+The Nomination Committee deliberates and reports to the Board of Directors on matters pertaining to the basic policies on the election and dismissal of the President of the Company, proposals for the election of candidates for the President of the Company, succession plans of the President of the Company, and the nomination of candidates for Outside Directors.
+(Four meetings were held in FY2024, all with 100% attendance.)
+The Remuneration Committee deliberates on matters pertaining to the basic policy on the remuneration of Directors, etc., of the Company and each Operating Company and reports to the Board of Directors.
+(Five meetings were held in FY2024, all with 100% attendance.)

-Directors and Audit & Supervisory Board Members are provided with opportunities and funding to receive training in legal matters, corporate governance, risk management, and other subjects that help them fulfill their roles and duties.
+Directors are provided with opportunities and funding to receive training in legal matters, corporate governance, risk management, and other subjects that help them fulfill their roles and duties.

 Analysis and Evaluation of the Effectiveness of the Board of Directors

-Based on the discussions by the Board of Directors in light of the survey results and evaluation by the third-party organization, it was determined that the overall effectiveness of the Board has been ensured through vigorous discussions among members supported by sufficient preliminary briefings at the meeting for Outside Directors/Audit & Supervisory Board Members as well as by appropriate management and leadership by the chairperson.
+- The overall effectiveness of the Board was ensured through robust discussions among members supported by substantial preliminary briefings at the meeting for Outside Directors and Audit & Supervisory Board Members as well as by appropriate management and leadership by the chairperson.

 - Sustainable corporate growth depends upon considering the ideal state of the Group and its long-term strategies while at the same time further deepening discussions on human capital management and respect for human rights as well as other material management issues.